Quoding/optimneuralbandits/README.md

 # optimneuralbandits
-Neural Bandits with Differential Evolution (possibly other optimizers, the code is pretty agnostic in that regard), to generate candidate vectors to evaluate/pull
+Neural Bandits with an optimizer to generate a set of contexts to evaluate at every turn (possibly other optimizers, the code is pretty agnostic in that regard), to generate candidate vectors to evaluate/pull

 Original versions of NeuralUCB / TS that are modified here: https://github.com/uclaml/NeuralTS